 Hypertonic saline versus mucus mobilising treatments

-The risks of bias due to people not being randomly chosen to receive different treatments or due to not all results being reported range from low to unclear, but there is a high risk that people knew which treatment they were receiving in half the trials as they could taste the difference between the solutions.
+We are not confident in the evidence from these trials.
+There is a high risk that people knew which treatment they were receiving in half the trials as they could taste the difference between the solutions.

-The quality of the evidence was low or very low.
-Besides the risks of bias, the main problems were the small numbers of participants in trials combined with a wide variation in results; also, some trials limited participants to those who could tolerate hypertonic saline or to certain age groups.
+Other factors that made us unsure of the results were the small numbers of people taking part in the trials combined with a wide variation in results; also, some trials limited participants to those who could tolerate hypertonic saline or to certain age groups.

-Evidence from one small cross-over trial in children indicates that rhDNase may lead to better lung function at three months; qualifying this we highlight that while the study did demonstrate that the improvement in FEV1 was greater with daily rHDNase, there were no differences seen in any of the secondary outcomes.
+Evidence from one small cross-over trial in children indicates that rhDNase may lead to better lung function than hypertonic saline at three months; qualifying this, we highlight that while the study did demonstrate that the improvement in FEV1 was greater with daily rhDNase, there were no differences seen in any of the secondary outcomes.

 Hypertonic saline does appear to be an effective adjunct to physiotherapy during acute exacerbations of lung disease in adults.
-However, for the outcomes assessed, the quality of the evidence ranged from very low to at best moderate, according to the GRADE criteria.
+However, for the outcomes assessed, the certainty of the evidence ranged from very low to low at best, according to the GRADE criteria.

-To investigate efficacy and tolerability of treatment with nebulised hypertonic saline on people with CF compared to placebo and or other treatments that enhance mucociliary clearance.
+To investigate efficacy and tolerability of nebulised hypertonic saline treatment in people with cystic fibrosis (CF) compared to placebo or other treatments that enhance mucociliary clearance.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group's Cystic Fibrosis Trials Register, comprising references identified from comprehensive electronic database searches, handsearches of relevant journals and abstract books of conference proceedings.
 We also searched ongoing trials databases.

-A total of 17 trials (966 participants, aged 4 months to 63 years) were included; 19 trials were excluded, three trials are ongoing and 16 are awaiting classification.
-We judged 14 of the 17 included trials to have a high risk of bias due to participants ability to discern the taste of the solutions.
+We included 24 trials (1318 participants, aged one month to 56 years); we excluded 29 trials, two trials are ongoing and six are awaiting classification.
+We judged 15 of the 24 included trials to have a high risk of bias due to participants' ability to discern the taste of the solutions.

-Three trials compared a similar dose of hypertonic saline to recombinant deoxyribonuclease (rhDNase); two (61 participants) provided data for inclusion in the review.
-There was insufficient evidence from one three-week trial (14 participants) to determine the effects of hypertonic saline on FEV1 % predicted, mean difference (MD) 1.60% (95% CI -7.96 to 11.16) (very low-quality evidence).
-In the second trial, rhDNase led to a greater increase in FEV1 % predicted than hypertonic saline (5 mL twice daily) at 12 weeks in participants with moderate to severe lung disease, MD 8.00% (95% CI 2.00 to 14.00) (low-quality evidence).
-One cross-over trial (47 participants) reported 15 exacerbations during treatment with hypertonic saline and 18 exacerbations in the rhDNase group (low-quality evidence).
-Increased cough was reported in 13 participants using hypertonic saline and 17 on daily rhDNase in one cross-over trial of 47 people (low-quality evidence).
-There was insufficient evidence to assess rates of other adverse events reported.
+Three trials compared a similar dose of hypertonic saline to recombinant deoxyribonuclease (rhDNase); two trials (61 participants) provided data for inclusion in the review.
+We are uncertain whether there was an effect of hypertonic saline on FEV1 % predicted after three weeks (MD 1.60%, 95% CI -7.96 to 11.16; 1 trial, 14 participants; very low-certainty evidence).
+At three months, rhDNase may lead to a greater increase in FEV1 % predicted than hypertonic saline (5 mL twice daily) at 12 weeks in participants with moderate to severe lung disease (MD 8.00%, 95% CI 2.00 to 14.00; low-certainty evidence).
+We are uncertain whether adverse events differed between the two treatments.
 No deaths were reported.

-One trial (12 participants) compared hypertonic saline to amiloride and one (29 participants) to sodium-2-mercaptoethane sulphonate.
-Neither trial found a difference between treatments in any measures of sputum clearance; additionally the comparison of hypertonic saline and sodium-2-mercaptoethane sulphonate reported no differences in courses of antibiotics or adverse events (very low-quality evidence).
+One trial (29 participants) compared hypertonic saline to sodium-2-mercaptoethane sulphonate.
+The trial did not measure our primary outcomes.
+There was no difference between treatments in any measures of sputum clearance, courses of antibiotics or adverse events (very low-certainty evidence).

-One trial (12 participants) compared hypertonic saline to mannitol but did not report lung function at relevant time points for this review; there were no differences in sputum clearance, but mannitol was reported to be more 'irritating' (very low-quality evidence).
+One trial (12 participants) compared hypertonic saline to mannitol, but did not report lung function at relevant time points for this review; there were no differences in sputum clearance, but mannitol was reported to be more 'irritating' (very low-certainty evidence).